trinodb/trino/docs/src/main/sphinx/admin/properties-exchange.md

 - **Allowed values:** `NONE`, `LZ4`, `ZSTD`
 - **Default value:** `NONE`

-The compression codec to use when exchanging data between nodes.
-Defaults to `LZ4` with [](/admin/fault-tolerant-execution) mode.
+The compression codec to use for [](file-compression) when exchanging data between nodes and the exchange storage with [](/admin/fault-tolerant-execution) mode.
+Defaults to `LZ4`.

 ## `exchange.data-integrity-verification`